How to grow Potatoes

-They're Britain's most popular vegetable, but you might never buy another one once you've enjoyed the earthy, concentrated flavour of home-grown spuds
+They’re Britain’s most popular vegetable, but you might never buy another one once you’ve enjoyed the earthy, concentrated flavour of home-grown potatoes.

-Potatoes are often credited with breaking up the ground for later crops to follow, but it is the preparation of the soil before planting and the subsequent lifting of tubers at harvest time that does this.
+Potatoes are often credited with breaking up the ground for later crops to follow: it’s the preparation of the soil and the lifting of tubers that does this.
 Potatoes are very heavy feeders, so they need rich earth, ideally in a sunny part of the plot.

 To get chitting underway, take the seed potatoes out of their packaging and lay them out in trays, with the ‘eyes’, or buds, facing upwards.
 Egg boxes make excellent makeshift trays and will hold each potato in place.
 Start all this about six weeks before planting time in a cool but frost-free location – a spare room with the heating turned off is a good bet.
 That usually means late January in warmer parts of the UK, and late February in cooler areas.